jiangaobm/expresspigeon-ruby/README.md

 # Expresspigeon::Ruby

-This is a Ruby library for convenince access to [ExpressPigeon API](https://expresspigeon.com/api).
+This is a Ruby library for convenient access to [ExpressPigeon API](https://expresspigeon.com/api).

 ## Installation